sunpech/dotfiles/README.md

 Use stow to create symlinks for config files.

 I disagree with running ```stow .``` at the top of the project directory to symlink everything.
-I think it's better to organize by directory where it's more modular, which is what the approach of this repo.
+I think it's better to organize by directory where it's more modular, which is the approach of this repo.

 ```
 stow zsh ohmyzsh alacritty powerlevel10k nvim vim git